clastix/kamaji/docs/kamaji-tenant-deployment-guide.md

 Use the command `kubectl explain tcp.spec` to understand the fields and their usage.

 ### Variable Definitions
-Throughout the instructions, shell variables are used to indicate values that you should adjust to your own environment:
+Throughout these instructions, shell variables are used to indicate values that you should adjust to your environment:

 ```bash
 source kamaji-tenant.env